Max Emden: Career

 In 1906 Emden had a country house built by the Hamburg architect Wilhelm Fränkel in Klein Flottbek for 200,000 German mark.
 Today, the Jenisch-Gymnasium private school is located on the 26,000 m2 property.
-In 1910, Emden married the Chilean-born Concordia Gertrud Hélène Anna (née Sternberg), known as Anita, born 3 November 1888 in Cerro Alegre (Valparaíso).
-Emden's wife held a social class of friends from the aristocracy and both belonged to the best social circles in Hamburg.

 At the age of almost 50, the internationally successful mercery goods entrepreneur, sold most of his company holdings to the department store group Karstadt (and others) and then withdrew more and more from his commercial activities.
 From then on, the Hamburg company devoted itself to the administration of the still extensive property holding, and Emden also kept the foreign department stores in its possession.
 To his friends, Emden said 'I want to start a totally new life!', and he travelled to Ticino, Switzerland.
 Emden revealed some grounds for this, he and his wife had become estranged, and both had decided to divorce but wanted to remain good friends.
 There was also another woman in Emden's life, whom he believed would later marry him.
 Emden's lover, would later reveal that she would never take a Jew for her husband! and the marriage proposal was rejected in 1926.
 Emden was forlorn and purchased a revolver, and for some months never left home without it.
 Emden had framed his life for this woman, for her love of nature, he even bought two island's on Lake Maggiore.